-The IESO will be marking New York interchange schedules with either the "NY90", "MrNh", "TLRe" or "OTH" code within the IESO systems to reflect schedule check-out activities within the NYISO (see

-IESO-NYISO scheduling protocol below).
-This approach will result in more accurate and reliable predispatch schedules.
+The IESO will be marking New York interchange schedules with either the "NY90", "MrNh", "TLRe" or "OTH" code within the IESO systems to reflect schedule check-out activities within the NYISO (see e IESO systems to reflect schedule check-out activities within the NYISO (see IESO-NYISO scheduling protocol below).
+This approach will result in more accurate and reliable pre-dispatch schedules.